 A native of the Gulf Coast, Daryl has been editing and writing for outdoor enthusiast magazines for nearly two decades.
 He proudly identifies as a “half-neck,” embracing both a love of literary pursuits and a deep appreciation for shootin’ stuff.
 He’s also a bona fide fishing freak, having hooked his first speckled trout at the tender age of 6 on a white and pink stingray grub.
 Each issue of GHM Daryl works with contributors to craft and refine each story, news blurb and product review, striving to make every page both informative and flavorful.

 Don’t let that sweet, demure smile fool you.
-Penny Lane runs a tight ship at the Guy Harvey Magazine office.
+Maura runs a tight ship at the Guy Harvey Magazine office.
 Aside from making sure everyone receives their highly anticipated issues of the magazine on time, she does pretty much everything and anything you can imagine to keep the magazine running smoothly.
-It’s been said that she wears more hats than the collective women at the Kentucky Derby.
-But as you can see from the picture, she’s not into horse racing; she’s into kayak fishing.
-And pictures don’t lie.
-She really IS that sweet and demure.
+Maura is a world traveler, recently returned home.
+She spent numerous years touring the globe with her family band and has finally settled back in Pensacola to enjoy the “toes in the sand” lifestyle.

 Director of Sales & Marketing